gschmutz/bigdata-spark-workshop/06-data-types/README.md

 2025-05-19 20:22      8106536  s3://datatype-bucket/json/part-00001-6a7a29b7-d94b-42d9-a7f6-40281a1fa0ff-c000.json
 ```

-let's view the content of one of the objects (make sure to adapt the object name)
+Let's view the content of one of the objects (make sure to adapt the object name)

 ```bash
 docker exec -ti awscli s3cmd get s3://datatype-bucket/json/part-00000-6a7a29b7-d94b-42d9-a7f6-40281a1fa0ff-c000.json - | less